bueler/math302/codes.md

 ### Matlab: Numerical methods

 * [simpleeuler.m](assets/codes/F23/simpleeuler.m): Solve the simplest ODE IVP (y'=y,y(0)=1) by the Euler method.
 See the slides for section 2.6.
+* [walkoutside.m](assets/codes/F23/walkoutside.m): Solve a Newton's law of cooling example by the Euler method.
+Produces [this image](assets/codes/F23/walkoutside.png).
+See the slides for section 2.6.

 ### Python